 This amazing hike is about 16km long and takes about 5-6 hours.
 The trail is clear and well-marked with the typical E4 trail back-yellow signs.
 It crosses the archaeological site of Lissos, where you can find water from the local spring.
-It isn't too difficult but plenty of water, sun protection and steady shoes are recommended.
+It isn't too difficult but plenty of water, sun protection, and steady shoes are recommended.

 Route in detail

-From Paleochora port, look at the far end of the east shores, where you will discern Cape Flomes, reminding of a crocodile.
+From Paleochora port, look at the far end of the eastern shores, where you will discern Cape Flomes, reminding of a crocodile.
 This is the place you will try to reach and Lissos is just behind this massif.

 From the port, take the road that goes along the south coast, eastwards, all along the waterfront.
-Turn left on the side of the local cemetery and keep on walking along the water front.
-At about 1km distance from where the ferry departs, you get the right direction to the camping site located 500m further down.
-At a distance of 500m further down, follow the asphalt road, that descents, into your right (marked with E4 Trail poles).
+Turn left on the side of the local cemetery and keep on walking along the waterfront.
+At about 1km distance from where the ferry departs, you get in the right direction to the camping site located 500m further down.
+At a distance of 500m further down, follow the asphalt road, that descents, to your right (marked with E4 Trail poles).
 Keep on walking on the asphalt road for about 500m turn right, on a non-asphalt road along the beach.

-Arrive at the Anydri beach and follow the way marked footpath with E4 trail poles.
+Arrive at the Anydri beach and follow the way-marked footpath with E4 trail poles.
 After ten min. walk past the Anydri beach, you see the E4 Trail poles on the rocks of Plaka cape and the tiny beach of Astropelekita, the footpath is just opposite (an ascending footpath).
 The ascending path is on your right, you will see the sea.
 At the peak of the path at Flomes Cape, have a last look at the view over Paleochora town.
-Follow the the wide track road to the east and cross it when you meet the other track coming from Prodromi.
+Follow the wide track road to the east and cross it when you meet the other track coming from Prodromi.